russellw/racket-format/README.md

 - Sorts definitions where this will not change the meaning of the code.

-- Optimized for simplicity and clarity, making it easy to extend and customize.
+- Optimized for simplicity and clarity; easy to extend and customize.

 If no arguments are specified, it formats the code from standard input and writes the result to standard output.